 This program is open to all interested students.
-All new students are normally required to take the CollegeÖs placement test at their time of entry.
+All Students are required to satisfy placement at the time of admission.
 Students who are identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as a part of their degree program.

-A minimum of 62 credits as prescribed must be completed with a minimum grade point average of 2.0.
-A minimum grade of "C" must be achieved in all certificate and required program courses.
-Specific certificates taken in conjunction with the degree will require more than 62 credits.
+Depending on the students' pathway, a minimum of 60-61 credits as prescribed must be completed with a minimum grade point average of 2.0.
+A minimum grade of "C" must be achieved in all required program courses.